 When the School does not hold the information, it has no duty to create or acquire it just to answer the enquiry; although a reasonable search will be made before confirming whether the School has the information requested.

-If the information requested is already in the public domain, for instance, through the information and explain how to access it.
+If the information requested is already in the public domain, for instance, through the Publication Scheme or on the School's website, the School will direct the enquirer to the information and explain how to access it.